BoltzExchange/boltz-backend/docs/libraries.md

 ---
 description: >-
-  Integrating Boltz API directly is involved and not to be underestimated.
+  Integrating Boltz API is involved and not to be underestimated.
 To save on time and resources, we highly recommend exploring the different library options for Boltz API below.
 ---

 # 📙 Libraries